 For example, Employer A remitted your contributions to the Makati branch; Employer B remitted to the Ortigas branch, and so on.

 This can cause a problem when you get a Pag-IBIG loan or withdraw your savings in the future.
 Because your payment records aren’t centralized, not all your contributions may be included in your benefit computation.

 To ensure a hassle-free availment of your Pag-IBIG benefits, have all your contributions from your former and current employers merged into just one record.

-Ask the Pag-IBIG Fund to consolidate your records by submitting an accomplished request form for consolidation/merging of member’s records.
-Make sure to correctly list down all your employers and periods of employment.
-Also, provide a photocopy of your two valid IDs (and marriage certificate, if you got married recently) for data validation.
+Ask the Pag-IBIG Fund to consolidate your records by submitting an accomplished request form for consolidation/merging of members’ records.
+Make sure to list down all your employers and periods of employment correctly.
+Also, provide a photocopy of your two valid IDs (and marriage certificate if you married recently) for data validation.